dpalwallet/DPalWallet/Privacy_Policy.md

 ## What information do we collect

 We will never store/transfer private key or phrase in any way.
 We don't track user data.
-We use the proxy server to relay your transactions that signed and it won't track your coin address,balacnce,ip.
+We use the proxy server to relay your transactions that signed and it won't track your coin balacnce,ip.

 Be careful to allow web apps to interact to wallet,the web apps may store address and balance os your wallet, and don't worry is only public address not your key and privacy info.